How to Apply to Graduate School

 - Student ID field is your R number for applicants who attended Texas Tech University, Texas Tech University Health Sciences Center, or are TTU or TTUHSC faculty or staff.
 Otherwise you may leave this field blank.

 All prospective students applying to the Graduate School of Biomedical Sciences are expected to adhere to the highest level of academic integrity.
 This includes entering all post-secondary institutions attended or currently attending on the application for admission, including institutions for which transfer credit was received toward an undergraduate or graduate degree.
-Applicants must also submit official U.S. transcripts or course-by-course transcript evaluations for international institutions for all institutions attended and/or currently attending.
+Applicants must also submit unofficial U.S. transcripts or course-by-course transcript evaluations for international institutions for all institutions attended and/or currently attending.
 Failure to provide this information on the application or not providing all U.S. transcripts or course-by-course transcript evaluations with all academic credentials is considered a falsification of academic records and will result in the admission application being voided.

 - Hard copy official transcripts should be mailed to: